basbaccarne/reseach_methodology_experiments/README.md

 - [ ] Open Processing and open (or copy/paste) the **Processing script**
 - [ ] Make sure you close your Serial Plotter
 - [ ] Run the Processing script and resolve potential errors
+- [ ] The default goal is to compare maximum pressure until the floatable leaks or pops

 ### 4. Run the tests
 - [ ] The default measurement is to record maximum inflation pressure, but feel free to deviate from the default.